gaurav98095/ai-eng/app/docs/21-local-vs-production.md

 ./setup-local.sh
 ```

-The normal local profile keeps embedding synchronous when the embedding queue
+The current local Compose configuration sets an embedding queue URL and starts
-URL is unset.
-To exercise the v3 asynchronous embedding boundary, configure an
-embedding queue URL; Compose starts the dedicated worker, which consumes only
+the dedicated worker, which consumes only
 `{session_id, file_id}` identifiers after ingestion has committed chunks.
+Direct embedding remains available in code when the embedding queue URL is unset.

-The production overlay is only a configuration convenience; the v3 AWS
+The production overlay currently inherits local configuration when merged with
-deployment remains the preferred ECS/ASG deployment described in the release
-runbook.
+the base and must not be deployed unchanged.
+See the [application guide](../README.md)
+for production prerequisites and known limitations.